vishvAsa/sanskrit/vyAkaraNam/whitney/17_Chapter_XIII_VERBAL_ADJECTIVES_AND_NOUNS_PARTICIPLES_INFINITIVES_GERUNDS.md

-word is either circumflex on the final or acute on the penult: thus, `kartavyà` or `kartávya`; in the accentuated texts, it is always the former (the accent `távya` given to certain gerundives in the Petersburg lexicons is an error, growing out of the ambiguous accentuation of ÇB.:
+word is either circumflex on the final or acute on the penult: thus, `kartavyà` or `kartávya`; in the accentuated texts, it is always the former (the accent `távya` given to certain gerundives in the Petersburg lexicons is an error, growing out of the ambiguous accentuation of śB.:
 88 c).

 965\. a.
 The suffix `anīya` is in like manner the product of secondary